 They don’t know the weather is risky;

-They go on last-minute vacations with good weather forecasts.
+They go on last-minute vacations after seeing good weather forecasts.

 The third group above will take advantage of low prices in September and go then.
-If possible, they will look at the 10-day weather forecast to see if any bad weather is developing.
+If possible, they will look at the 10-day weather forecast to find out if any bad weather is developing.
 If it isn’t, they will book last-minute trips and potentially save money on cruises or resorts.